meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/active-record-associations-review.md

 end
 ```

-Would mean you could find a post's author with the following ActiveRecord query:
+Would mean you could find a post's author with the following Active Record query:

 ```ruby
 Author.find(@post.author_id)